nvande/puppy-agency/README.md

 ## Getting Started

 First, you need to be using Node version 16 to run this app.
-Trying to run it with Node 17 (or later) will cause errors.
+Trying to run it with Node 17 (or later) will cause an error with `react-scripts`.
 You can change node versions with nvm (or whatever you prefer).

 Next, before you can launch the app, you will need to install the node dependencies.
 To do this, run: